Rainsurance/.github/profile/README.md

 Our inspiration for Rainsurance came from recognizing a common issue faced by many vacationers.
 People often save up and wait months to take their dream vacations, investing significant amounts of money and time planning their trips.
 However, unexpected bad weather can mar the experience.
 We saw a need for a solution that would provide peace of mind to tourists in case of adverse weather conditions, allowing them to fully enjoy their vacations.

 We are passionate about decentralized technologies and we want to promote the crypto revolution.
-The intersection of smart contracts and insurance presented an incredible opportunity to onboard many people about the benefits of blockchain technology.
+With that in mind we see the intersection of smart contracts and insurance as an incredible opportunity to onboard many more new people about the benefits of blockchain technology.

 A major issue for insurance customers is the claim process.
 We are confident that through the use of Blockchain and Oracles like Chainlink, we can provide automation, transparency and fast response time and thus address this issue at its root.
 In doing so, we believe we can add a lot of value to the travel and events industries around the world.